apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 ISR role does not include data manipulation in any form.
 This project should steer away from that expectation.
 Onboarding Analyst verifies when everything required prior to activation is completed and coordinates with technical resources (ie Bence) to provide tech team with the lists/scripts to onboard the cohort of clinics each week.
 Instead of expecting ISRs to manipulate data, the data migration option should be part of the list given to the tech team each week.Then, the script should live with the tech team to be run by the tech team.
-**The question still stands: Who should be responsible for data migration then?**
+**The question still stands: Who should be responsible for *formatting* data for the migration then?**

 What led to this manual import project becomming a need:
 1. A clinic had a PIM vendor we DO integrate with (atamark)